Edmonds College Logo

 2. Describe guidelines for department policies, which guide public information functions.

-3. Describe purpose, elements, and roles in a joint information system.
+3. Describe purpose, elements, and roles in a joint information system/joint information system.

 4. Describe various types of alert and warning systems.